Liangyu5wu/Liangyu5wu.github.io/content/authors/admin/_index.md

       Supervised by Dr. Julia Gonksi and Dr. Dong Su:
       - R&D of the eFPGA techniques
       - R&D of the advanced detectors in future colliders
+      - R&D of the foundation models in high-energy physics
-      - Data transmission of ITk in ATLAS experiment (HL-LHC)
+      - Data transmission test of ITk in ATLAS experiment (HL-LHC)
       - Primary vertex t0 reconstruction using the ATLAS LAr Calorimeter
   - position: Research Assistant (On Rotation)
     company_name: SLAC National Accelerator Laboratory